electricimp/imp-central-impt/CommandsManual.md

 ### Device Group Type ###

-The tool commands accept the following constants to specify a type of Device Group:
+*impt* commands accept the following constants to specify a type of Device Group:

-- *development* &mdash; for impCentral API "development_devicegroup" type
+- *development* &mdash; for the impCentral API’s "development_devicegroup" type
-- *pre-factory* &mdash; for impCentral API "pre_factoryfixture_devicegroup" type
+- *pre-factory* &mdash; for the impCentral API’s "pre_factoryfixture_devicegroup" type
-- *pre-production* &mdash; for impCentral API "pre_production_devicegroup" type
+- *pre-production* &mdash; for the impCentral API’s "pre_production_devicegroup" type
-- *factory* &mdash; for impCentral API "factoryfixture_devicegroup" type
+- *factory* &mdash; for the impCentral API’s "factoryfixture_devicegroup" type
-- *production* &mdash; for impCentral API "production_devicegroup" type
+- *production* &mdash; for the impCentral API’s "production_devicegroup" type

 ### Auth Files ###

 An auth file is a `*.impt.auth` file.
-It stores authentication and other information necessary to execute the tool commands.
+It stores authentication and other information necessary to execute *impt* commands.
 There are two types of auth file &mdash; local and global.
-The both types have identical format and store similar information.
+The both types have an identical format and store similar information.

 #### Local Auth File ####

-A local auth file is an auth file located in the directory from where a tool command is called.
+A local auth file is an auth file located in the directory from where an *impt* command is called.
 Different directories may contain different local auth files.
 One directory must contain only one local auth file.

 Any command called from a directory where a local auth file exists is executed in the context (with authentication and other settings) defined by that local auth file.